Traveling to Tokyo for the 2020 Summer Games FAQ

 What are the best accommodations for the Summer Games?

 We’ve spent lots of time scouting out hotels for the 2020 Summer Games in Tokyo and selected our favorites based on their exceptional service, impressive amenities and convenient locations.

 Roadtrips is proud to offer some of Tokyo’s best hotels for the Summer Games.
 The Four Seasons Tokyo at Marunouchi is a gorgeous boutique hotel that provides an intimate experience without sacrificing amenities.
 Our guests can also enjoy the iconic Park Hyatt Tokyo.
-This luxe property gained notoriety after being featured in the movie Lost in Translation and is conveniently located just 1.5 miles from Olympic Stadium.
+This luxe property gained notoriety after being featured in the movie Lost in Translation and is conveniently located.

 We’re also big fans of the Hilton Tokyo.
 Boasting a similar location in Shinjuku, close to many Summer Games venues, guests will enjoy access to wonderful restaurants, fascinating attractions, and plenty of shopping.
 Check out our blog post on the best places to stay in Tokyo for the 2020 Summer Games.